 Internet sessions on public computers at the Main Library are 45 minutes, and the computer will offer you more time, up to another 15 minutes, if not many computers are in use.
 For quick access to a computer, please bring your library card if you have one.
 Most Branch Libraries have at least one computer on which you can get an hour-long turn.

 At the Main Library in Eureka, use your Humboldt County Library Card to get a turn on a public computer.
 If you are a visitor, ask for a Guest Pass at the Computer Access Desk.
 If you are filling out a government form or an application form for school or employment, ask if a special computer is available for you.

-There is no wi-fi password needed at the Main Library in Eureka, but some branch libraries do require you to ask staff for the password.
+There is no wi-fi password needed at the Main Library in Eureka, but some branch libraries may require you to ask staff for the password.
 All use of the Library’s internet must be appropriate for a public place, and is subject to the Humboldt County Library Internet Policy.
 On the left menu of the library home page, under Library Resources, look for Public Computers & Internet -- there you’ll find more details.

 It works best to ask your questions by telephone, at 707-269-1915.

 If it’s not easy to use the phone due to a difficulty in hearing or another disability, use the California Relay Service.
 Dial 711 to access this service.

 To ask a question online, use the ’Connect with a Librarian’ button on the Library home page.